asyncapi/generator/apps/generator/docs/hooks.md

 The generator parses:
 - All the files in the `.hooks` directory inside the template.
-- All modules listed in the template configuration and triggers only hooks that names were added to the config.
+- All modules listed in the template configuration and triggers only hooks whose names were added to the config.
 You can use an [official hooks library](#official-library) that is bundled together with the generator.
 To learn how to add hooks to configuration [read more about the configuration file](configuration-file).

 ## Examples